 By: Brett Shainfeld

 When it comes to the lemon law in California, there are a few particulars you need to be familiar with if you hope to successfully file a claim against your car’s manufacturer.
-One of the more important things you need to know is the actual requirements of the lemon law — the criteria you have to meet in order to rightfully declare your car a lemon.
-The other is the California lemon law time limit, or the lemon law statute of limitations.
+One of the more important things you need to know is the lemon law time limit or the lemon law statute of limitations.

 What is the California Lemon Law Time Limit?